superhotbacon/F24_Team5_DARPA_Triage_Drone/Reports/Conceputal Design/Conceptual Design.md

 [Cost Break Down.pdf](https://github.com/user-attachments/files/17501343/Cost.Break.Down.pdf)

-The following budget was obtained from the previous Capstone group, and we have made adjustments by adding additional items that we anticipate will be required to complete our project.
+The following budget was obtained from the previous Capstone group, and adjustments have been made by adding additional items that are anticipated to be required to complete our project.

 ### Skills